HOW & WHERE TO DISPOSE OF UNWANTED PRESCRIPTION PAINKILLERS AND OTHER DRUGS

 National Prescription Drug Take Back Days

 The Drug Enforcement Administration (DEA) holds a National Prescription Drug Take Back Day twice a year in the spring and fall.
-This fall, National Prescription Drug Take Back Day is set for October 27, 2018.
+This spring, National Prescription Drug Take Back Day is set for April 27, 2019.
 Both the spring and fall events provide an opportunity for the public who have accumulated prescription controlled substances to dispose of them in a safe, convenient and responsible way.
 Prescription controlled substances can be taken to pre-determined collection locations where authorized law enforcement officials will collect and facilitate the proper disposal of the drugs.
 Collection locations are listed on the DEA website.